 PRESBYTERY COORDINATING TEAM (PCT)

 The Presbytery Coordinating Team (PCT) serves as both the executive and the coordinating body of the Presbytery.
 It has oversight of the work of Presbytery's Teams and Focus Groups.
 It is empowered to create such teams, focus groups, committees, commissions, and task forces as necessary to accomplish its work.
+The creation of new agencies, and any subsequent changes in organizational structure proposed by the PCT, require the approval of the Presbytery.
 It determines policy and assigns responsibility relating to the work of all agencies of the Presbytery.
 Within the policies established, all agencies and their committees, commissions, or task forces are expected and authorized to function in ways they deem best to accomplish their assigned work.

 In fulfilling its duties and responsibilities, the Presbytery Coordinating Team shall:

 a. serve as the executive and coordinating body of the Presbytery.

 b. receive all ordinary presentments to the Presbytery and provide avenues for their access to the Presbytery, if found in order, together with recommendations for their disposition as each may require.

 c. implement the policies and decisions of the Presbytery through the professional staff and the agencies of Presbytery.

 d. work with the General Presbyter and Stated Clerk to prepare the agenda for each meeting of the Presbytery, coordinate reports and presentations to the Presbytery, produce a handbook for distribution at least ten days prior to each Stated Meeting and Called Meeting to all Ministers of the Word and Sacrament, Ruling Elder commissioners, and Christian educators serving churches of the Presbytery, and give approval to institutions, organizations, and individuals wishing to have displays or to distribute materials at Presbytery meetings.

 e. require reports from all teams. commissions, committees, task forces, and agencies under their jurisdiction, with the reports to be written in clear, simple, narrative language, unless a more formal style of presentation is required; and approve their standing rules.

 f. propose a balanced budget for the Presbytery annually, to administer it in accord with the stewardship and management policies adopted by the Presbytery, and report regularly to the Presbytery on matters of stewardship and financial management.